 Next, we consider the convergence of the full integrals over $[a;b]$ evaluated using $N$ steps from $a+kh$ to $a+(k+1)h$ with $h=\frac{b-a}{N}$.
-Figure \ref{fig:multi} shows the exact values of the integrals as dotted horizontal lines and the numerical evaluations using the $o(h^2)$ and $o(h^4)$ rules in the left and right columns, respectively (note that the vertical scales in the left and right columns differ markedly).
+Figure \ref{fig:multi} shows the exact values of the integrals as dotted horizontal lines and the numerical evaluations using the $O(h^2)$ and $O(h^4)$ multistep rules in the left and right columns, respectively (note that the vertical scales in the left and right columns differ markedly).
 The approach to the continuum limit is as expected from the previous two figures.
-We note that a form of Romberg quadrature based on the non-linear formulae should work as well (or better in the nearly-exponential cases where the extrapolation is much flatter) as traditional Romberg quadrature based on the linear formulae.